 - ESHB 1033 Evaluating compostable product usage.
 Establishes an advisory committee to standardize composting across Washington.

-STATUS: Passed out of Senate 4/12.
-House concurred with Senate amendments 4/14 and Speaker signed. - SHB 1047 Concerning the use of toxic chemicals in cosmetic products.
+STATUS: Passed to Senate Rules second reading.
+Is on the Floor Calendar; needs to be pulled for a vote.
+Contact your Senator to support consideration on the Senate Floor. - SHB 1047 Concerning the use of toxic chemicals in cosmetic products.
 Eliminates the sale of cosmetics that contain one of nine toxins as identified in the bill.
 Allows for a phase-out to keep toxins out of homes and environment.
 STATUS: Passed the Senate.
-House concurred in Senate amendments.
-Passed final passage; yeas, 56; nays, 40.

-SHB 1085 Reducing plastic pollution.
+Needs to go back to House for concurrence on amendments. - SHB 1085 Reducing plastic pollution.
 A three-pronged approach to reduce the use of plastics by 1) Requiring refill stations in drinking fountains in all new construction; 2) Phasing out mini toiletries plastic packaging (including shampoos, conditioners, lotions, and soaps) at hotels and other lodging establishments; 3) Banning foam-filled dock floats in our lakes and marine waters.